 The ambient light will help you gauge the correct exposure of your image and help you decide how long you should keep your shutter open for.

 The good news is that even if you don’t get it right the first time, you can correct your settings and shoot again.
 To add even more creative flair, find the trails of light that are present in your scene.

 This could be cars passing by, skyscraper lights, you name it, you can use it!
 Each visual element adds to the beauty of long exposure photography

 The final tip for long exposure photography at night is to keep your ISO as low as possible and always stay in manual mode.
 ISO is pretty self-explanatory in this situation, but essentially you don’t want to be adding any level of light to your image.
 Let the existing light drive your photograph and illuminate your subject.

 And, always remember that manual mode is your friend.
 You want to have complete control of your images.
 So, keeping your DSLR set to manual and altering settings as needed, will help you create the best photographs possible.

 How Do I Take Sharp Long Exposure Photographs?

-At this point, you should understand how to take long exposure photographs during both day and night.
-But you may be wondering how to make sure these images are sharp.
+At this point, you should understand how to take long exposure photographs both day and night.
+But you may be wondering how to make sure images are sharp.